AuxXxilium/AuxXxilium/README.md

 ## How Arc is working

 Arc and DSM are independent from each other!
-Arc is only a Userinterface to configure DSM and Boothelper for DSM.
+Arc is a Userinterface to configure DSM and Boothelper for DSM.

 ![arc](https://github.com/AuxXxilium/AuxXxilium/assets/67025065/9ab3666f-8acc-4b79-ba44-6fc22bf71ef9)